JetBrains/teamcity-documentation/topics/build-script-interaction-with-teamcity.md

     ```

-  Multiple attributes message can more formally be described as:
+  Multiple-attribute message can more formally be described as:
   ```Shell
     ##teamcity[messageNameWSPpropertyNameOWSP=OWSP'value'WSPpropertyName_IDOWSP=OWSP'value'...OWSP]